urbien/vortexhealing/aging.md

         - Brain.
 Cognitive tests are abundant online.
 We can also test for performance at a particular time of day, for morning mental fog, evening tired brain, and after meals.
 These might show marked improvements first.
         - Cardiovascular system.
 Testing cardio performance at home can be done with high intensity exercises.
     Medical Functional testing, or testing for clinical phenotypes, include: walking speed, grip strength, Fried frailty, polypharmacy, Mini-Mental State Examination (MMSE), Montreal Cognitive Assessment (MOCA), Sustained Attention Reaction Time, 2-choice reaction time
+- Plasma dilution rejuvenation procedure.
+A landmark 2022 plasma dilution human study demonstrated significant reduction of risks for cancer and neurodegeneration, and reduction of Oxidative DNA Damage and senescence.
+It also discovered 10 proteins in blood that deviate from their youthful levels with age: https://link.springer.com/article/10.1007/s11357-022-00645-w.
+TDB: Test a possible causal relationship with aging, with a VortexHealing intervention that would restore those proteins to their youthful levels.
 - Detoxing
 - ...